Pteah Baitong : Acces to energy in Cambodia

 Support by Entrepreneurs du Monde

-Entrepreneurs du Monde supports the structuring and development of Pteah Baitong on all levels: legal, operational and financial.
+Entrepreneurs du Monde supports Pteah Baitong in its structuring and development on legal, operational and financial aspects.
 Eventually, Pteah Baitong will be a viable and sustainable local social enterprise, supported by a 100% Cambodian team.
-While they are still looking for the best economic model to adopt, the prospects offered by the development of solar micro-grids coupled with productive uses of energy are a source of hope!
+As for now, the team counts 14 persons and aims to reach 67% self sufficiency by end of 2022.

 The partners of Pteah Baitong